p2p-org/solanaj/README.md

 Solana blockchain client, written in pure Java.
 Solanaj is an API for integrating with Solana blockchain using the [Solana RPC API](https://docs.solana.com/apps/jsonrpc-api)

+This fork includes functionality for multiple Solana programs, including the Serum DEX.

 ## Requirements
 - Java 11+